 Want to know what English sounds like to a non-English speaker?
-If you do, check out this video called Prisencolinensinainciusol .
-It’s a music video made by Italian actor/singer Adriano Celetano that’s supposed to mimic exactly that…and it’s delightful:
+If you do, check out these videos performing Prisencolinensinainciusol .
+They’re music videos made by Italian actor/singer Adriano Celetano that’s supposed to mimic exactly that…and they’re delightful:

 Here’s another Italian song performed in English “gibberish.”

 In keeping with that theme, check-out these videos showing what animal noises sound like in other languages: